The Night Everything Changed — Modern Paraphrase | fresh.bible

 Now God is about to do something different.
-Not another plague to pressure — a final act of that will break the whole system open.
-But before it happens, he gives Israel the most detailed set of instructions they've ever received.
+Not another plague to pressure Pharaoh — a final act of that will break the whole system open.
+But before it happens, he stops and gives a set of instructions precise enough to time by a clock.
 A specific lamb.
 A specific meal.
 Blood on the doorframe.
 Sandals on.
 Staff in hand.
 Be ready to move.
 Because by morning, everything changes.

 "This month is your new beginning.
 It's the first month of the year for you now."

 Then came the instructions.
-God told them to relay this to all of Israel:
+God told them to relay this to all of :

 The lamb has to be perfect — no defects, a year-old male, taken from the sheep or the goats.
 Keep it until the fourteenth day of the month.
 Then, at twilight, the whole assembly of Israel will slaughter their lambs together.

 And eat it like this: belt fastened, sandals on your feet, staff in your hand.
 Eat it in a hurry.
-This is the Lord's ."
+This is the Lord's Passover."

 Then God explained what was coming.
 And this is one of those passages where the narrator gets quiet, because the weight of it demands it.